Ahuang0105/ChickenBot/README.md

 # ChickenBot

 I created this bot to learn how to use Python.
-I followed a few videos on youtube to learn the function included in Discord.py.
+I followed a few videos on YouTube to learn the function included in Discord.py.
 It's recommended to run this program on https://repl.it/ to remotely hosted this bot, so it can stayed online.
+The music function doesn't work well, so I will rewrite a new version soon.